 Alison Zemanski Heis Director, Communications, Northeast, Midwest, Southeast, Sun Coast, Mid-Atlantic, Texas

-Alison Zemanski Heis joined NPCA in 2010 and leads media outreach and communications for the Midwest, Northeast, Southeast and Sun Coast regions as well as NPCA's national water work.
+Alison Zemanski Heis joined NPCA in 2010 and leads communications outreach for the Midwest, Northeast and NPCA's national water work.
 She also leads the communications outreach strategy in support of NPCA’s corporate partnerships and celebrity engagement efforts.